A Bicycle Criticises Concorde For Not Observing Butterflies

 having snatched creation

-for such a callous blink,
+for such an callous blink,

 deserved their self-assassination;

-they could have chosen a better book.
+they could have chosen better.

 The film was, of course, successful.